5 current pages

 Short answer: Stay in or near Chora on the first night unless the whole trip is explicitly built around one destination sunset.
 Town dinner is usually the strongest arrival move.

+Use these when Mykonos works best by shrinking the island to the decision you actually need.
 These are the pages that should answer quickly, carry their own freshness date, and push the reader into the right district, guide, or business next.

 This layer helps travelers because it solves real problems.
 It also helps Mykonos businesses show up inside questions the traveler is actively trying to answer.